 Latest releases from our newsroom

-Air monitoring work by GNS Science has found that atmospheric concentrations of arsenic, a known carcinogen, are above national and international guidelines in a number of New Zealand urban centres.
+Air monitoring work by GNS Science has found that atmospheric concentrations of lead peak during winter in New Zealand urban centres.

 Last November's magnitude 7.8 Kaikoura earthquake was so complex and unusual that it is likely to lead to changes in the way scientists think about earthquake hazards in plate boundary zones worldwide, a new study says.

 Recently published research from GNS Science and Victoria University of Wellington has provided a unique insight into the hydrological effects of earthquakes in New Zealand.

 Understanding the possible impacts of a volcanic eruption in Auckland is one of the first steps in preparing the city to survive and even thrive after such an event, scientists said today.

 From the wilderness of Fiordland comes more clues about the behaviour of New Zealand’s longest onshore fault – the Alpine Fault.